hummingbot/hummingbot-site/docs/scripts/smart-components.md

 - `close_order`: The close order.
 - `take_profit_order`: The take profit order.

-#### Using PositionExecutor
+### Instance Methods

-`PositionExecutor` has several methods to control and monitor the trading position:
+`PositionExecutor` class includes several instance methods to control and monitor the trading position:

 - `take_profit_condition`: Returns whether the take profit condition has been met.
 - `stop_loss_condition`: Returns whether the stop loss condition has been met.